 Since initial introduction Combat Shadow aircraft have served a wide range of roles and missions.
-They are currently dedicated to special operations missions, conducting single-ship or formation in-flight refueling of SOF helicopters in a low-threat to selected medium-threat environment.
+They are currently dedicated to special operations missions, conducting single-ship or formation inflight refueling of SOF helicopters in a low-threat to selected medium-threat environment.
 In 1990, during Operation Desert Storm, they provided air refueling of SOF helicopters over friendly and hostile territory as well as psychological operations and leaflet drops.

 MC-130P.
 Active duty forces have 28 MC-130P (formerly HC-130N/P) in service.
 All are modified with new secure communications, self-contained inertial navigation, and countermeasures systems, and NVG-compatible lighting.
-NVG low-level flights use minimal lighting and communi-cations-out procedures.
+NVG low-level flights use minimal lighting and communications-out procedures.
 Additional modifications include advanced integrated navigation equipment, including digital scan radar, ring-laser gyro INS, FLIR, GPS, and dual nav stations, as well as new missile warning systems and countermeasures for refueling missions in hostile environments.
-Fifteen have been fitted with an in-flight refueling receptacle to extend their range indefinitely.
+Fifteen have been fitted with an in-flight refueling receptacle to extend their range indefinitely

 HC-130.
-Nine of these 130 tankers serving with active,

-ANG, and AFRC search-and-rescue units still retain the HC-130 designation.
-Four were modified to JC-130H for aerial recovery of re-entering spacecraft.
+Several of these 130 tankers serving with active, ANG, and AFRC search-and-rescue units still retain the HC-130 designation.